Coalition Against Trafficking in Women: Views

-CATW is rooted in a radical feminist point of view.
+CATW was set up in 1988 by feminists.
+The organisation is rooted in a radical feminist point of view.
 Its definition of "trafficking" includes all forms of prostitution of women or children.
 CATW opposes a distinction between "forced" and "voluntary" prostitution, as it sees all forms of prostitution as a violation of the dignity of women and violence against them.
 In this regard, it is strongly opposed to the perspectives of the Global Alliance Against Traffic in Women and the sex workers' rights movement.
 Aside from prostitution, CATW is opposed to "pornography, sex tourism, and mail-order bride selling".
 On its website, CATW categorizes sexual exploitation as including sexual harassment, rape, incest, and battery.
-CATW was set up in 1988 by feminists.

 The coalition's proposed solution to the problem of human trafficking and sexual exploitation is to decriminalize the selling of sexual acts, while criminalizing the buying of sexual acts, pimping, brothel-keeping, and trafficking.
 This approach, sometimes referred to as the "Swedish Model" or "Nordic Model", has been implemented in Sweden, Norway, Iceland, France, Northern Ireland, Ireland, and Israel, partly as a result of lobbying by CATW-affiliated activists in those countries.
 CATW views these laws as successful in combating prostitution and human trafficking, and lobbies for the replication of such legislation elsewhere.
 However, the efficacy of the "Nordic Model" has been challenged by organizations such as Human Rights Watch, Amnesty International, UNAIDS and the World Health Organization, all of which instead "support the full decriminalization of sex work."

 CATW has been described by its opponents as a "neo-abolitionist lobby group" that represents an ideologically charged "carceral feminist anti-trafficking practice that primarily criminalizes, censors, and oppresses the agency, behaviors, and needs of structurally marginalized communities" and that contributes to "essentializing women with racialized and marginalized identities in sex work, with no discursive recognition of intersectional structural inequalities."

 CATW also claims to "reject state policies and practices that channel women into conditions of sexual exploitation", and to "provide education and employment opportunities that enhance women's worth and status".

-Alison Murray criticized CATW of racism and of creating an "erotic pathetic stereotype of the Asian prostitute which creates the possibility for middle-class women’s trafficking hysteria."
+Alison Murray accused CATW of racism, and of creating an "erotic pathetic stereotype of the Asian prostitute which creates the possibility for middle-class women’s trafficking hysteria."

-CATW has collaborated with anti-trans groups including Women's Declaration International (WDI).
+CATW has collaborated with anti-trans groups, including Women's Declaration International (WDI).
 Its regional branch, the Coalition Against Trafficking in Women and Girls in Latin America and the Caribbean, is a signatory of the manifesto of Women's Declaration International.
 CATW's regional director in Latin America Teresa Ulloa has also appeared as a speaker at WDI events.
 Sheila Jeffreys has also linked her work with WDI to her work with CATW.